JoseDeFreitas/CodewarsLogger/README.md

 ## Why?

-A key skill every programmer should have is problem solving (algorithms, paradigms, data structures, etc.), and Codewars is a very good platform to practice this hability because of its structure, support of multiple programming languages, user rank system, easily (with moderation) code challenge creation system and social interaction between users (similar code-challenges, comments, votes, and more).
+A key skill every programmer should have is problem solving (algorithms, paradigms, data structures, etc.), and Codewars is a very good platform to practice this hability because of its structure: support of multiple programming languages, user rank system, easily (with moderation) code challenge creation system and social interaction between users (similar code-challenges, comments, votes, and more).

 By having a folder that contains all the code challenges you have completed, you can keep a personal registry of all your katas in a more readable way.
-Moreover, you can send the folder to a recruiter so they can see what you've done, so they will know your strenghts and weaknesses, as well as the programming languages you use with ease.
-You could do all of this manually, but going to all the pages of solutions of all the katas you've completed (plus more than one programming language if available) would take you a lot of time (and you'd have to update it every time you complete a new kata).
+Moreover, you can send the folder to a recruiter so they can see what you've done, get to know your strenghts and weaknesses, and see what are the programming languages you use with ease.
+You could do all of this manually, but going through all the pages of solutions of all the katas you've completed (plus more than one programming language, depending on the case) would take you a lot of time, and you'd have to update it every time you complete a new kata.

 This program allows you to automatically copy into a folder the code of the completed challanges you've
-done: you don't have to do anything, just run the program and let it do its job.
+done: you just have to run the program and let it do its job.
 Moreover, the files and directories are stored in such a way that it's easy to navigate through them.

 ## Usage